 Dr. Julian Whitaker’s Supplement Recommendations

-Here’s an example of the key supplements Dr. Whitaker recommends:
+Here are examples of the key supplements Dr. Whitaker recommends:

 - Beta-Carotene (15,000 total)

 - Chromium Picolinate (200 Micrograms total) (2 x 100 micrograms)

 - Co-Q10 (60 MG total) (2 x 30 MG)

 - Ginkgo Biloba (120 MG total) (2 x 60 MG)

 - Lipoic Acid (50 MG total) (2 x 25 MG)

 - Omega-3 (1000 MG total) (360 MG EPA, 240 MG DHA)